-The OEM is able to trace the software versions of the component of a certified system in correlation with the Software Identification Number (see chapter 6) of that system and verify that they are correct (and is able to provide this information to an authority should it be required);
+The vehicle manufacturer is able to trace the software versions of the component of a type approved system in correlation with the RXSWIN (see chapter 6) of that system and verify that they are correct (and is able to provide this information to an authority should it be required);

-The OEM has a process in place that they can use to inform national registration authorities about successful software updates where they are required to do so.
+The vehicle manufacturer has a process in place that they can use to inform national registration authorities about successful software updates where they are required to do so.

-The OEM shall describe their processes and the veracity of their processes to an approval authority who shall verify and certify those processes.
+The vehicle manufacturer shall describe their processes and the veracity of their processes to an approval authority who shall verify and certify those processes.

-To support conformity of production checks, periodical validation, market surveillance and approval of updates the following documents shall be required to be held by the OEM:
+To support conformity of production checks, periodical validation, market surveillance and approval of updates the following documents shall be required to be held by the vehicle manufacturer:

-Documentation of the decisions the OEM has made.
-This should include: the purpose of the update; what systems an update may impact; which of these are certified; and whether it affects any of the relevant requirements of those certified system;
+Documentation of the decisions the vehicle manufacturer has made.
+This should include: the purpose of the update; what systems or functions of a vehicle an update may impact; which of these are type approved; and whether it affects any of the relevant requirements of those type approved system;

-Documentation describing the processes used by the OEM (and their suppliers if relevant) and any relevant standards used to demonstrate their veracity;
+Documentation describing the processes used by the vehicle manufacturer (and their suppliers if relevant) and any relevant standards used to demonstrate their veracity;

-Documentation describing the configuration of any relevant certified systems, e.g. unique identifiers for its hardware and software and any relevant system settings.
+Documentation describing the configuration of any relevant type approved systems, e.g. unique identifiers for its hardware and software and any relevant vehicle or system parameters.
 This should be for the system before and after an update;

 Documentation listing target vehicles for the update and verification of the compatibility of the registered configuration or last known configuration of those vehicles with the update.